virtualritz/rust-diffusion-limited-aggregation/README.md

 >
 > – analogously quoting Stanley Ipkiss, ‘The Mask’.

-To render in the cloud, register at [3delight.com](https://www.3delight.com/), open i-display and log in with your credentials.
+To render in the cloud register at [3delight.com](https://www.3delight.com/), open i-display and log in with your credentials.